 AMC Consultants provided geotechnical design input and advice for the project.

 PYBAR Mining Services was awarded the mining contract for the West 45 underground deposit.

 Financing for the restart project

-Red River has received commitments to raise $30m through a two-tranche placement in December 2016.
-Proceeds from the placement, along with the company's existing cash balance of $10m, will be used to fund restarting of the project.
+Red River received commitments to raise A$30m through a two-tranche placement in December 2016.
+Proceeds from the placement, along with the company’s existing cash balance of $10m, are being used to fund the restarting of the project.

 The Escondida copper-gold-silver mine is located in the arid, northern Atacama Desert of Chile about 160km southeast of the port…

 Karlawinda is an advanced gold project located in Western Australia.
 It is 100% owned by Capricorn Metals.
 The project contains…